-Manifestation Determination Review (MDR) Requirements for Students with Disabilities:

-When school staff anticipate that a student with a disability may be removed from school for more than 10 cumulative days in a single year, including expulsion or change in placement:

-Staff must schedule a MDR meeting with the student's IEP team within 10 school days of the decision to discipline the student

-Staff must provide written and verbal notice to the parent/guardian of the intervention or consequence being considered and the date of the MDR meeting.
+Manifestatior n Determination Review (MDR) Requirements for Students with Disabilities: When school staff anticipate that a student with a disability may be removed from school for more than 10 cumulative days in a single year, including expulsion or change in placement: Staff must schedule a MDR meeting with the student's IEP team within 10 school days of the decision to discipline the student Staff must provide written and verbal notice to the parent/guardian of the intervention or consequence being considered and the date of the MDR meeting.
 The notice must include a copy of the parents Procedural Safeguards.
 The student cannot be removed for more than 10 cumulative days for behavior that constitutes a pattern until the MDR has occurred.
-In-school suspensions counts as a day of removal unless the student continues to receive all services, including related services, specified in the student's IEP.
+In-school suspensions counts as a day of removal unless the student's IEP.
 No student with a disability may be expelled if the student's particular act of gross disobedience or misconduct is a manifestation of his/her disability.
 There are limited circumstances where a student with an IEP may be removed for more than 10 cumulative days without an MDR.
-School staff must contact the D12 Director of Student Services who will consult with legal counsel.

-Procedures Following Out-of-School Suspension and Expulsion

-Public Act 99-0456 (SB 100) places a number of new requirements on schools following out-of-school suspension and expulsion.
-In particular, the law requires that districts shall provide appropriate and available support services to student suspended longer than four days.
-In addition, suspended students must have the opportunity to make up work for equivalent academic credit.
-Districts shall also have a policy to facilitate the re-engagement of students who are suspended out-of-school, expelled, or returning from an alternative school setting.
-Under Illinois law, districts have the ability to refer expelled students to appropriate and available support services and transfer them to alternative schools (either Alternative Learning Opportunity Programs or Regional Safe Schools Programs), but they are not required to do so.
+School staff must contact the D12 Director of Student cumulative d Procedures Following Out-of-School Suspension and Expulsion school suspen appropriate an suspended stu Districts shall a out-of-school, have the abilit -0456 (SB 100) places a number of new requirements on schools following out-of- nsion and expulsion.
+In particular, the law requires that districts shall provide nd available support services to student suspended longer than four days.
+In addition, sudents must have the opportunity to make up work for equivalent academic credit. also have a policy to facilitate the re-engagement of students who are suspended , expelled, or returning from an alternative school setting.
+Under Illinois law, districts ty to refer expelled students to appropriate and available support services and to alternative schools (either Alternative Learning Opportunity Programs or Regional